mihaidld/ico-dapp/README.md

 ## Presentation

-Setup interface for users to check news from Hacker News API and buy tokens during ICO.
+Interface for users to check Tech news from Hacker News API and buy tokens during Initial Coin Offering (ICO).

+## Features

-Setup projet using `React` and `Chakra UI` for styled components.
+- Setup projet using `React` and `Chakra UI` for styled components.
-Fetch news using `axios`.
+- Fetch news using `axios`.
-Connect to Ethereum network with `ethers.js` library.
+- Connect to Ethereum network with `ethers.js` library.
-Links to read news and buttons to connect to MetaMask and buy tokens.
+- Links to read news, connect to MetaMask and buy tokens.

 ## Install